 Situations Requiring Tension Adjustment

 There are several situations where you may need to readjust your tension before starting to sew.

-- Switching to a different material thread
+- Switching to a different thread material (such as metallic threads)

 - Changing to a different brand of thread

-Troubleshooting Before Adjusting the Tension
+Sewing Machine Troubleshooting Before Adjusting Tension

 First, make sure the thread from the spool follows all the thread guides as directed in your sewing machine manual.

-Also, in many cases, the top and bottom thread should be identical, so ensure this is the case if you’re having unexpected issues.
+Also, in many cases, the top and bottom threads should be identical, so ensure this is the case if you’re having unexpected issues.

-- Have you picked a compatible type of stitch (and adjusted the length and width, if applicable?)
+5. Have you picked a compatible type of stitch (and adjusted the length and width, if applicable?)

 Ideally, this will take care of your issues, but if not, you may need to move on to fixing your sewing machine’s tension.